By Hayley Pollock MACN(Student)

 - Seek feedback often

 I’m a big believer in asking people I look up to if I’m doing the right thing or if there is a way my practise could be improved.
 Sometimes the best confidence boost comes from someone else pointing out a strength you didn’t know you had.

 Nursing shifts can feel like a smooth walk in the park some days and a marathon race the next.
 Take time to write down the details of the smooth days or anything that made those marathon shifts a little easier.
 Did a patient give you a lovely compliment or say something funny?
 Did something happen that you still can’t believe?
 Write that down!
 On the days where it feels like everything is chaos or I had no idea what I was doing, having a little book of feel-good or funny moments can put the day into perspective.
 One bad day doesn’t mean you aren’t going to be a great nurse!

 Things will inevitably go wrong, and you will make mistakes, but there are also lots of times that you will do the right thing and have successes.
 It’s human nature to take negative experiences or feedback to heart while simultaneously disregarding things you did well.
 I make a conscious effort to write down the small wins.

 Day-Calder, M. (2017).
 Imposter Syndrome.
 Nursing Standard, 31(43), 35.

 Parkman, A. (2016).
 The Imposter Phenomenon in Higher Education: Incidence and Impact.
 Journal of Higher Education Theory and Practice, 16(1), 51–60.

 Persky, A. M. (2018).
 Intellectual Self-doubt and How to Get Out of It.
 American Journal of Pharmaceutical Education, 82(2).

-Hayley Pollock MACN (Undergraduate) is a Stage One Emerging Nurse Leader and final year nursing student from Melbourne.
+Hayley Pollock MACN(Student) is a Stage One Emerging Nurse Leader and final year nursing student from Melbourne.